desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 **Is this assumption valid?**
 For humans, it clearly is not.
-Even when solving the same problem with different numbers, humans can make arithmetic mistakes.
+Even when solving the same problem with different numbers or subjects, humans can make (non-reasoning related) errors, such as arithmetic mistakes or copying a number incorrectly.
 The same applies to LMs. [todo: quote some papers that look into this??]

-We can demonstrate this empirically with a simple experiment.
+The table below demonstrates empirically that LMs do indeed make arithmetic mistakes.
-The table below shows how two LMs perform on basic addition problems with varying digit lengths (e.g. "What is 147 + 562?").
-Consistent with prior literature [??], as the numbers get larger, accuracy declines, showing that simple arithmetic isn't perfectly reliable.
+The task is basic addition of two numbers with varying digit lengths (e.g. "What is 147 + 562?").
+Consistent with prior literature [CITE], as the numbers get larger, accuracy declines, showing that simple arithmetic is not perfectly reliable.

 Model | 1 digit | 2 digits | 3 digits | 4 digits
 --- | --- | --- | --- | ---
 Phi-3.5-mini-instruct | 100% | 90.2% | 90.8% | 84.0%
 Llama-3-8B-Instruct | 100% | 100% | 100% | 95.3%

-*Table XX: CoT prompting, zero-shot.*
+*Table XX.
+Accuracy (zero-shot, CoT prompting) on a simple addition task.
+The larger model (Llama-3-8B-Instruct) is more accurate.
+For llama, numbers upto 3 digits are a single token, and 4-digit numbers are 2 tokens.
+For Phi, a $d$-digit number takes $d$ tokens.
 More on this in Section XX.
-[TODO]
+[TODO]*

 **Is performing arithmetic part of reasoning?**
 Solving a word math problem consists of two steps: (1) translating the text to a sequence of operations, and (2) performing the operations correctly.
-Whilst the first step clearly requires reasoning ability, we argue that the second is more mechanical in nature.
+Whilst the first step clearly requires reasoning ability, we argue that the second is more mechanical in nature and should not be considered as part of reasoning.
-The authors could have isolated "pure reasoning" capabilities by providing models with calculator access, which would have reduced (though likely not fully eliminated) the confounding effect of arithmetic errors in their evaluation.
+To isolate "pure reasoning" capabilities, models could be provided with a calculator, which would help reduce (though not completely eliminate) the confounding effect of arithmetic errors.

 ### When is variability *expected*?